malcolm-kee/malcolm-kee/blogs/2020/01/trying-playwright.md

 ## Conclusion

-The tools that is easiest to setup is still Jest and Cypress.
+The testing tools that are easiest to setup are still Jest and Cypress.
 Playwright has slight advantage over `puppeteer` as it supports more browsers, but the tooling around it is still lacking at the moment.

 [puppeteer]: https://github.com/puppeteer/puppeteer
 [playwright]: https://github.com/microsoft/playwright